themeleon/themeleon/README.md

 /**
  * @param {String} destination
  *   Destination directory to render the theme in.
 The directory must
- *   already exist and must be writable.
+ *   already exist, be empty, and be writable.
  *
  * @param {Object} context
  *   An object passed to the template engine to render the theme.
 Usually,